Create time-based dynamic rewards

 With Partnero's advanced rewards, you can set up dynamic commissions based on a specified time period.
 There are two main settings for specifying the period:

-2. Condition value period - allows setting a period during which a condition has to be met.
+2. Rolling period - sets a period during which a condition has to be met.

-We'll share examples and how to set them up below.
+We'll share examples and instructions for setting them up below.

-The generic period can be set as greater than or less than a fixed number of months or years:
+The age period can be set for partner or customer, as more than or fewer than a fixed number of months or years:

-To set up a dynamic reward with a generic period:
+To set up a dynamic reward with a customer age period:

-2. On the Dynamic commissions tab, click Create a period:
+2. On the Dynamic commissions tab, click Add age period

 4. Click Save.
 The default and dynamic commissions will be displayed:

-Set up dynamic rewards with condition value period
+Set up dynamic rewards with a rolling time period

-The condition value period is individual for each dynamic condition.
+The condition rolling period is individual for each dynamic condition.
 The condition can be set to:

-• All time: This means that the condition considers all referral actions (signups, sales) in the past.
-For example, the partner has brought in more than X customers or generated more than X in revenue in the past.
+• All time (cumulative): This means that the condition considers all referral actions (signups, sales) in the past.
+For example, the partner has brought in more than X customers or generated more than X in revenue since they joined the program.

-• Previous X months or years: This means that the condition has to be met within the set period.
+• Rolling period: This means that the condition has to be met within the set period.
 For example, the partner brought in more than X customers last month, or the partner generated more than X in revenue last year.

 This condition is checked automatically based on the set time (monthly or annually) and adjusts the reward automatically.

-To set up a dynamic reward with a condition value period:
+To set up a dynamic reward with a rolling time period:

-2. In the Dynamic commissions tab, click +Add:
+2. In the Dynamic commissions tab, click +Add tier

 3. Specify the condition that triggers a different reward.
-In this example, we're offering a 35% commission if a partner brings in more than 10 customers.
-Then, click the arrow to add the condition value period:
+In this example, we're offering a 25% commission for partners who bring in more than 10 customers.
+Then, click the gear icon to define the condition time period: The default will be All time (cumulative):

 Let's analyse this example